 In exchange for your help with the children and light housework, you are entitled to free board and lodging.
 As you are considered a member of the family, you will get an individual room.

-You will maximally work 5 hours per day and 30 hours per week.
+The time an EU au pair dedicates to tasks around the house and children must not exceed 5 hours per day and 30 hours per week, babysitting included.
+Au pairs from a non EU country are not allowed to work more than 25 hours per week, babysitting included.
 Your working hours need to allow you to participate in a French language course or a course about French culture and civilisation.

 There are no specific regulations concerning the holiday an au pair is entitled to.
 We therefore recommend that you come to an agreement with your host family well in advance.
 Au pairs are usually entitled to a two-week holiday if they stay with their host families for six months in total.
 You may use this value to individually calculate your holidays.
 You should include all details you have agreed upon with your host family under paragraph 4.2 of your au pair contract.

-It is compulsory for au pairs to participate in a French course for foreign citizens.
+It is compulsory for EU au pairs to participate in a French course.
+However we also advise non-EU au pairs to attend a language course during their stay.
 You will need to bear the cost of this course.
 However, your host family should enroll you in the course.
 After all, they know their way around their own city.
 Language courses are offered by universities, adult education centres and other organisations.
 You can take a course which lasts an entire year, term or summer.

 We are continually researching and updating our host country information, but cannot guarantee that all material provided is complete and correct.
 If you notice gaps or inaccuracies, we would like to hear from you.